Kyle D. Hawkins

-Kyle Douglas Hawkins (born May 6, 1980) is an American attorney and professor who served as Solicitor General of Texas from September 2018 until February 2021.
-Hawkins currently serves as adjunct professor at the University of Texas at Austin's law school.
+Kyle Douglas Hawkins (born May 6, 1980) is an American attorney and professor who is serving as a Justice of the Texas Supreme Court since October 2025.
+He also previously served as the Solicitor General of Texas from September 2018 to February 2021.
+As of 2024, Hawkins serves as adjunct professor at the University of Texas at Austin's law school.

 Early life and education

 Hawkins graduated from Edina High School in Edina, Minnesota in 1998, and then attended Harvard University, where he received a bachelor's degree magna cum laude in 2002.
 He then worked as a management consultant in Chicago for two years, before moving to Japan for another two years to teach English.
 In 2006, Hawkins returned to Minnesota to attend the University of Minnesota Law School where he served as Editor in Chief of the Minnesota Law Review and graduated summa cum laude in 2009 with a Juris Doctor degree.